Bo Wood

 Charles Henry "Bo" Wood (born January 24, 1945) is an American former professional football player and high school coach.
 He played for the Atlanta Falcons in 1967 and coached the Cherry Hill East Cougars high school team for 33 years.

 Early life

 Bo Wood was born on January 24, 1945, in Camden, New Jersey, and grew up in Barrington, New Jersey.
-He attended Haddon Heights High School.
-In his school, he was a three-sport athlete and got 11 varsity letters.
+He attended Haddon Heights High School, where he garnered All-South Jersey recognition in track, swimming and football.
+He earned 11 varsity letters overall during high school.